Skip to main content

 Pennito Creek PMR - Dane County

-The due process phase includes a 90-day comment and appeal period in which stakeholders have the opportunity to correct errors in the preliminary mapped floodplain if supported by revised engineering analysis.
+There was a due process phase that included a 90-day comment and appeal period in which stakeholders had the opportunity to correct errors in the preliminary mapped floodplain if supported by revised engineering analysis.
 The proposed flood hazard determinations were published in the Federal Register on November 3, 2023, and in the Wisconsin State Journal on December 7, 2023, and December 14, 2023.
-The comment and appeal period is open from December 14, 2023, to March 13, 2024.
+The comment and appeal period was open from December 14, 2023, to March 13, 2024.

 For questions, please contact Ben Sanborn.